n8finch/local-site-search-addon/README.md

 ### Feedback, Comments, Contributions

 All feedback, comments, and contributions are welcome, please do so via the Issues tab [here](https://github.com/n8finch/local-site-search-addon/issues).
+I've made a couple of templates for Bugs and Feature requests.
+Please use the templates so I can be sure to get as much information as possible 🤓.

 ### Filters: